Efficient Semidefinite Programming with approximate ADMM: Krylov-Subspace Methods for ADMM

-As a result, LOBPCG is most efficient when the eigenvalues of the matrix under projection are either almost all positive or almost all negative, in which case LOBPCG exhibits an almost quadratic complexity, instead of the cubic complexity of the full eigendecomposition.
+As a result, LOBPCG is most efficient when the eigenvalues of the matrix under projection are either almost all nonnegative or almost all nonpositive, in which case LOBPCG exhibits an almost quadratic complexity, instead of the cubic complexity of the full eigendecomposition.
 This is the case when ADMM converges to a low rank primal or dual solution of \eqref{admm:eqn:main_problem}.
-Fortunately, low rankness is often present or desirable in practical problems \citep{Lemon2016}.
-On the other hand, the worst case scenario is when half of the eigenpairs are negative and half positive, in which case LOBPCG exhibits worse complexity than the exact eigendecomposition and thus the latter should be preferred.
+Fortunately, low rank solutions are often present or desirable in practical problems \cite{Lemon2016}.
+On the other hand, the worst case scenario is when half of the eigenpairs are nonpositive and half nonnegative, in which case LOBPCG exhibits worse complexity than the full eigendecomposition and thus the latter should be preferred.